taosdata/TDengine/documentation20/en/05.insert/docs.md

 * Timestamp is the primary key of one data row.

 All tag values in tag_set are automatically converted and stored as NCHAR data type in TDengine and no need to be surrounded by double quote("）
-<br/> In Schemaless Line Protocol, data format in field_set need to be self-descriptive in order to convert data to different TDengine data types.
+<br/> In Schemaless Line Protocol, data format in field_set need to be self-descriptive in order to convert data to corresponding TDengine data types.
 For example:
-* Field value surrounded by double quote indicate data is BINARY(32) data types.
+* Field value surrounded by double quote indicates data is BINARY(32) data types.
 For example, `"abc"`.
-* Field value surrounded by double quote and L letter prefix indicate data is NCHAR(32) data type.
+* Field value surrounded by double quote and L letter prefix indicates data is NCHAR(32) data type.
 For example `L"报错信息"`.
 * Space, equal sign(=), comma(,), double quote(") need to use backslash(\) to escape.
-* Numerical values will convert to different data types according to its suffix:
+* Numerical values will be converted to corresponding data types according to the suffix:

 | **ID** | **Suffix** | **Data Type** | **Size(Bytes)** |
 | ------ | ---------- | ------------- | ------ |